Testosterone is an androgen found in both men and women. Testosterone is made in the

 testicles and ovaries, and in smaller amounts by the adrenal glands.

-Testosterone is also found in brain tissue.
-Testosterone is
+It is also found in brain tissue.
+It is

-involved in mood, sex drive, vitality, fertility, and muscle mass.
+involved in mood, sex drive, vitality, fertility, bone density, and muscle mass.

 faster in those who are overweight.
 The

-structure of testosterone is similar to that of estrogen.
+chemical structure of this male hormone is similar to that of estrogen.
 As we get older,

-more testosterone is converted to estrogen than in youth.
+more is converted to estrogen than in youth.
 Although

 testosterone replacement can, in some people, improve the quality of their